-Applicants need a letter of intent from a professor at Heidelberg University stating his/her willingness to supervise the research project, and two letters of recommendation that not only assess the applicant’s academic qualifications but also evaluate the proposed dissertation project.
+Applicants need a letter of intent from a professor at Heidelberg University stating his/her willingness to supervise the research project (check our faculty roster), and two letters of recommendation that not only assess the applicant’s academic qualifications but also evaluate the proposed dissertation project.

 - Application Form